Experimental particle physics

 "Don't put all your eggs in one basket."
 Who first told me that?
 It must have been my grand-mother...
-Anyway, it is important to complement the big experiments by following other strategies and coming up with original ideas outside of the mainstream.
+Anyway, it is important to complement the big projects by following other strategies and coming up with original ideas outside of the mainstream.
 That kind of thinking motivated my search for monopoles in polar volcanic rocks and my review article on stable massive particles in the cosmos.

 My fascination with natural phenomena is not limited to the understanding of its underlying physics principles, but also the origins of life, human nature, and culture.

 Life is an amazing structure which, by definition, perpetuates itself.
 By doing so, it evolves.
 Features seen within a given species are adaptations, they can be understood as being solutions to an evolutionary problem.
 This applies to traits which develop universally in all humans - physical and psychological alike.
 Evolutionary psychology, which studies what all humans have in common, is a fascinating emerging field of science.
 Understanding our nature is about understanding in which conditions our genes evolved to give us the specific configuration of body and brain shared by all humans today.

 But nature is not everything.
 The conditions in which our brains have been growing since infancy determine a very large part of our personalities and behaviours.
 The values and customs which have been vehiculed by human society through the generations form what we call our culture.
 Scientific and technological advances have been so fast during the past few centuries that our culture didn't have time to properly adjust to the changing conditions.
 In fact, given today's technological possibilities, the capitalist socio-economic system currently ruling the world is outdated and is actually resulting in far more nuisances than benefits.
 The time has come to start seriously revising societal values and rethinking the way we organise our society.
 To help the transition I launched Terre Une, an adventure to be followed!